 Are High Protein Dog Foods Worth it?

-You need to judge how active your dog is and whether they will benefit from a higher level of protein.
-As mentioned earlier protein won’t always go to waste but if your dog is inactive and consuming a very high proportion of protein, some of it may be lost and excreted through urine.
+You need to judge how active your dog is and whether it will benefit from a higher level of protein.
+As mentioned earlier, protein won’t always go to waste, but if your dog is inactive and consuming a very high proportion of protein, some of it may be lost and excreted through urine.